forter/security-101-for-saas-startups/security.md

 ### Physical Security

 * Configure laptops to sleep after (at most) 5 minutes you are away from your desk, and require a password to re-open it.
-It would have been even better if employees were to use [hot corners](https://support.apple.com/kb/PH18796) to start sleep mode each time they leave their desk.
+Ask employees to lock their laptops manually when they leave their desks, for example using [hot corners on macOS](https://support.apple.com/kb/PH18796), or by pressing logo key + L on Windows.

 * Never let a stranger within arms reach of a computer (especially if it has a USB port).
 Physical access is the fastest way to getting your system and product and customers compromised.